vettom/Reference/Gitops/kubernetes-services.md

         - Add ingress
         - App version as value
         - Option to enable/disable ingress based on value input
-- [ ] General K8S
-    - Create configMap
-    - Mount ConfigMap in pod
-    - Create a secret
-    - Mount secret as file
-    - Create secret with multiple entires
-    - mount all secrets at mount point in pod
-    - Mount secret to Env variable in Pod

 - [ ] [Certificate manager](https://cert-manager.io/docs/   )
     - Install Certificate manager